Extract and Diffuse: Latent Integration for Improved Diffusion-based Speech and Vocal Enhancement: Experimental Results

 \subsection{Vocal Enhancement Results}

 The MUSDB18 dataset is used for vocal enhancement.
 According to \cite{opensourceseparation:book}, training models with an appropriate SNR and using \textit{incoherent mixing} for data augmentation can lead to better performance.

 We reprocessed the \ac{SNR} of the MUSDB18 dataset to 3dB, and adopted an \textit{incoherent mixing} strategy for the training set, which enhances both the quantity and quality of the data.

 The experimental results on MUSDB-mix3dB test set, as shown in Table~\ref{bigtable}, indicate that our model outperforms all baseline models.
 It should be noted that, to ensure a fair comparison, our baseline models were also trained from scratch on the MUSDB-mix3dB dataset.
-In which the USS model achieves good results on the original MUSDB dataset, but performs poorly on the processed MUSDB dataset, which also reflects that the generative model has stronger generalization ability.
+In which the USS model achieves good results on the original MUSDB dataset, but performs poorly on the processed MUSDB dataset, which also reflects that the generative model has stronger generalization ability. \footnote{The demo can be accessed at: \href{https://liuzhan22.github.io/ex-diff-demo/}{https://liuzhan22.github.io/ex-diff-demo/}.}.